francfer-art/francfer-art/README.md

 <hr style="border: 2px solid gray; margin: 20px 0;">

 <h2>🎬 Pixar</h2>
 <p>A web platform where users can sign up, browse Pixar movies fetched from a private API, view characters from those movies, and add films to their favorites.
-Developed in collaboration with others.</p>
+Developed in collaboration with <a href="https://github.com/AngelesFernandez1"> @AngelesFernandez1</a></p>

 <div>
   <a href="https://github.com/francfer-art/Pixar" target="_blank">